-A practical course in the writing of such types of composition as the formal and informal essay, the informative and feature article, the editorial and book review, the short story, lyric poem, and the like.
+A study of the lyric and dramatic poetry of England, in its continental relations, from 1890 to the present time.
+Textbook, collateral reading, and reports. - A practical course in the writing of such types of composition as the formal and informal essay, the informative and feature article, the editorial and book review, the short story, lyric poem, and the like.
 Some collateral reading and much student writing.
-Open, by permission only, to students who have ability or unusual interest in creative writing.

-307. POETRY AND PROSE OF THE SEVENTEENTH CENTURY Three hours A study of important poetry and prose in England from Donne to Dryden with particular emphasis upon the poetry of Donne, Herbert, Vaughan, Traherne, and Herrick, and upon the prose of Donne, Browne, and Taylor.
-Textbooks and a critical report.

-310. NINETEENTH CENTURY ENGLISH PROSE Three hours
+Open, by permission only, to students who have ability or unusual interest in creative writing. - 307.
+POETRY AND PROSE OF THE SEVENTEENTH CENTURY Three hours A study of important poetry and prose in England from Donne to Dryden with particular emphasis upon the poetry of Donne, Herbert, Vaughan, Traherne, and Herrick, and upon the prose of Donne, Browne, and Taylor.
+Textbooks and a critical report. - 310.
+NINETEENTH CENTURY ENGLISH PROSE Three hours